School Readiness (Pre-K)

 - What is "Meet Your Teacher Day"?

-- This event will take place on Tuesday, August 2nd & Wednesday, August 3rd.
+- This event will take place in August (tentatively Wednesday, August 2nd & Tuesday, August 3rd).
 Teachers will notify parents of the date and time that they are scheduled to attend.
 It is important that students and parents have an opportunity to become acquainted with the teacher and new school environment prior to the first full day of school.

 - What is Staggered Start?